Creek or ridge first

 Choose downtown when walkable dinners and simple park access matter most.
 Choose a cabin when the trip is more about decks, hot tubs, family space, and slower evenings than being able to walk everywhere.

-Two nights is the clean first answer.
-It gives you one real Smokies morning, one flexible attraction or scenic-drive window, and enough time for dinner while still leaving time for the trip to feel like a mountain weekend.
+Two nights is the well-paced first answer.
+It gives you one real Smokies morning, one flexible attraction or scenic-drive window, and enough time for dinner while still leaving time for the trip to work as a mountain weekend.

 Sleeping too far from the thing you care about, then trying to do park hikes, downtown attractions, and Pigeon Forge in the same packed day.
-Pick the trip lane first and let the rest support it.
+Pick the trip shape first and let the rest fit it.

-Use the next few decisions to keep Gatlinburg useful instead of letting the mountain-town menu get too loud.
+Use the next few decisions to keep Gatlinburg helpful instead of letting the mountain-town menu get too loud.

 Cabins vs downtown